fsfe/forms/README.md

 The following parameters are available only in the API configuration file:

- * **ratelimit**: controls the number of emails allowed to be sent per hour
- * **include_vars**: if set to true, then any extra variables provided in a GET request will be made available to the template when rendering an email
  * **store**: if set to a filename, then information about emails sent will be stored in this file.
 This will not inclue emails which have not been confirmed (if double opt-in is in use).
  * **confirm**: if set to true, then no email is sent without an explicit confirmation of a suitable e-mail address.
 The email to confirm should be passed in the **confirm** parameter of the GET request (see later)
  * **redirect**: address to redirect the user to after having accepted and processed a request